-The following table and hypothetical examples below illustrate the payment at maturity per \$10.00 Security for a hypothetical range of Underlying Returns from -100.00% to +100.00% and assume a hypothetical Initial Underlying Level of 100.00 and a hypothetical Maximum Gain of 12.00% (the low end of the range set forth above), and reflect the Upside Gearing of 3.
+The following table and hypothetical examples below illustrate the payment at maturity per \$10.00 Security for a hypothetical range of Underlying Returns from -100.00% to +100.00% and reflect the Initial Underlying Level of 100.00, the Maximum Gain of 14.00% and the Upside Gearing of 3.
 The hypothetical Payment at Maturity examples set forth below are for illustrative purposes only and may not be the actual returns applicable to a purchaser of the Securities.
 The actual payment at maturity will be determined based on the Final Underlying Level on the Final Valuation Date.
 You should consider carefully whether the Securities are suitable to your investment goals.
 The numbers appearing in the table below have been rounded for ease of analysis.

 Example 1 - On the Final Valuation Date, the Underlying closes 2% above the Initial Underlying Level.
-Because the Underlying Return is positive, we will pay you an amount based upon the lesser of the Underlying Return times the Upside Gearing and the hypothetical Maximum Gain.
-Since the Underlying Return of 2% times the Upside Gearing is less than the hypothetical Maximum Gain, we will pay you at maturity a cash payment of \$10.60 per \$10 principal amount Security, calculated as follows:
+Because the Underlying Return is positive, we will pay you an amount based upon the lesser of the Underlying Return times the Upside Gearing and the Maximum Gain.
+Since the Underlying Return of 2% times the Upside Gearing is less than the Maximum Gain, we will pay you at maturity a cash payment of \$10.60 per \$10 principal amount Security, calculated as follows:

-$$10 + ($10 \times 2\% \times 3) = $10 + $0.60 = $10.60$
+$10 + (10 \times 2\% \times 3) = 10 + 0.60 = 10.60$

 Example 2 - On the Final Valuation Date, the Underlying closes 40% above the Initial Underlying Level.
-Because the Underlying Return is positive, we will pay you an amount based upon the lesser of the Underlying Return times the Upside Gearing and the hypothetical Maximum Gain.
-Since the Underlying Return of 40% times the Upside Gearing is greater than the hypothetical Maximum Gain, we will pay you at maturity a cash payment of \$11.20 per \$10 principal amount Security, calculated as follows:
+Because the Underlying Return is positive, we will pay you an amount based upon the lesser of the Underlying Return times the Upside Gearing and the Maximum Gain.
+Since the Underlying Return of 40% times the Upside Gearing is greater than the Maximum Gain, we will pay you at maturity a cash payment of \$11.40 per \$10 principal amount Security, calculated as follows:

-$10 + (10 \times 12.00\%) = 10 + 1.20 = 11.20$
+$10 + (10 \times 14.00\%) = 10 + 1.40 = 11.40$